-Facebook Analytics helps you track your growth, and tells you who your audience is and how they are interacting with your page.
+Facebook Analytics helps you track your growth, and tells you who your audience are and how they are interacting with your page.

 In marketing, no matter what strategies a company uses, it always boils down to one important question i.e. how will it attract more customers?
 Everything in marketing revolves around, to one degree or another, this important question.
 After all, it’s the only tool that brands have to keep themselves relevant as well as ahead of their competitors.
 Times change, strategies change accordingly, but this one question still lingers.